hieplchan/Farm_Mini_Game/README.md

-This is private project, can not share infomation.
+This is private project, can not share information.